-The Office of Academic Advising uses a developmental philosophy and holistic approach to empower students to reach their educational, professional, and personal goals.
+The Office of Academic Advising uses a developmental philosophy and holistic approach to empower undergraduate students to reach their educational, professional, and personal goals.
 Academic advisors advocate for students, encourage intellectual connections across disciplines, and integrate in and out of classroom experiences.

-Shared Advising Model
+professional Advising Model

 Through the academic advising process, students will: